Antoine Gounet: Brentford

-Free agent
+Later career

-Gounet was offered a contract by Ligue 2 club Stade Laval during the 2013 off-season, but turned it down as he wished to remain in England.
+Gounet was offered a contract by Ligue 2 club Laval during the 2013 off-season, but turned it down as he wished to remain in England.
 In January 2014, Gounet tweeted that he had been training with Premier League club Fulham and he trialled with Scottish Championship club Hibernian during the 2014–15 pre-season.

-Magreb '90

 In November 2015, Gounet moved to the Netherlands to sign for Topklasse club Magreb '90.
 He made 11 appearances during the remainder of the 2015–16 season.

-Achilles '29

 On 31 January 2017, Gounet joined Eerste Divisie club Achilles '29 on a contract running until the end of the 2016–17 season.
 He failed to make an appearance before the end of the season, when the Whiteblacks were relegated after finishing bottom of the Eerste Divisie.
 He was released when his contract expired.

-US Quevilly-Rouen

 On 9 July 2017, Gounet returned to France to sign a contract with newly-promoted Ligue 2 club US Quevilly-Rouen.
 He was an unused substitute on 16 occasions during a poor 2017–18 season, which resulted in relegation to the Championnat National.
 Gounet made his debut for the club and his only appearance of the 2018–19 season with a start in a 2–1 Coupe de la Ligue defeat to Troyes on 14 August 2018.
 He announced his retirement in December 2019.